A Message of HOPE in Difficult Times.

 Deep cries to the Lord as we search for Him in trouble.

-But what happens when we do all of those things and are not comforted?
-Asaph goes on to say that even though he prayed, cried, and surrendered, his soul was not comforted, and he could not sleep because of the trouble.
-In fact, Asaph says that when he thinks of God, He moans!
-He longs for God's help, for the good 'ol days, and for nights that were filled with joyful songs.
+But what happens when we do all these things and still aren’t comforted?
+Asaph continues to express his distress, saying that even though he prayed, cried, and surrendered to God, his soul remained unsoothed, and he couldn’t sleep because of the trouble he was facing.
+In fact, Asaph goes on to say that when he thinks of God, he can’t help but moan!
+He yearns for God’s assistance, for the good old days, and for nights filled with joyful songs.

-You can feel the grief, the sadness, and the sighing.
-Friends, many of us are there with Asaph.
-We have lost sleep; we don't want to pray; we are not comforted when we do pray, and our sighs are deep and long.
-We long for the good 'ol days and remember when life was better.
+You can sense the grief, the sadness, and the deep sighs in his words.
+Friends, many of us are in the same boat as Asaph.
+We’ve lost sleep; we don’t feel like praying; and even when we do, we don’t find comfort.
+Our sighs are long and heavy, and we long for the good old days when life was better.

 Sighing to the Lord is okay . . . for a season.